Exemptions

 5. Credit transfer requirement

-2. Students who have taken common subjects, from other programmes of the same university/institution, may apply for credit transfer.
+2. Students who have taken common subjects, from other programmes of the same university, may apply for credit transfer.
 There is a time limit of 24 months for a credit transfer arrangement.
 Students should consult the Institute on a case-by-case basis before they start their CCA programme.

 6. Study timeframe and mode of study